-This month, our highlighted trend is “How Convenient!”, a focus on enjoying restaurant-quality meals from the comfort of home.
-As Earth Day passed this month, we couldn’t help but think about how the dramatic and sudden necessity for takeout in 2020 likely interfered with many operators’ sustainability efforts.
+As Earth Day passed, we couldn’t help but think about how the dramatic and sudden necessity for takeout during the pandemic likely interfered with many operators’ sustainability efforts.
 The shortage of options along with the need for cost-effective supplies was unfortunately not in Mother Nature’s favor; but this step backward hasn’t halted consumer and operator desire to do better for the planet.
 With 92% of restaurants and 60% of on-site operators offering takeout and 53% of adults saying purchasing takeout or delivery food is essential to the way they live, it’s a must to research earth-friendly takeout solutions.
 Your impact can grow exponentially if you take the next step to educate customers through messaging about your packaging choices.

 Familiarity and access to facilities may make your location(s) better suited for 100% recyclable materials.
 Even still, simple messages help consumers understand your sustainability efforts and how to properly dispose of packaging.
 Alecia Bakery in New York City, for instance, recently showed their commitment to sustainability by taking to Instagram to share their new packaging made of 100% recyclable, BPA-free plastic that could in turn be recycled.
 This may seem like a trivial post, but it gives your customers one more reason to support your business.
 “One step further” when it comes to recyclable materials comes down to repetition and clarification.
 Short messaging on boxes and bags reminds the customer of what they should do with their packaging, such as “I’m recyclable” or “Place this in the recycle bin.”
 But remember that even what seems recyclable may not be in its current state.
 If a plastic container is covered in salad dressing, it is not recyclable.
 If a cardboard pizza box is greasy, it is not recyclable.
 Wording such as “If I’m clean, please recycle me,” or “Rinse and Recycle,” will hopefully encourage consumers to do so properly.